Twenty reasons traveling with a tour operator makes your life better.

 11. Logistics as smooth as butter

-Taking a trip on your own can be complicated, especially when there’s lots of different logistics to not only plan ahead of time but also carry out when you head out on your trip.
+Taking a trip on your own can be complicated, especially when there are lots of different logistics to not only plan ahead of time but also carry out when you head out on your trip.

 Example: Take Day 1 of our Alaska trip, a very complicated day, logistics-wise.
 This one day involves a trip by van, a train ride, a cruise to a remote island, and a kayak adventure, not to mention getting luggage from point A to point D, a van transfer from Anchorage to Seward behind the scenes and meals handled for breakfast, lunch, and dinner.
 Whew, we’re exhausted just thinking about all those details!
 But don’t worry, your guides will have everything under control!